- July 28, 2016

 1. Wrong Questions and Categories

-The review seeks to evaluate all employees on the same setannual performance review of criteria.
+The review seeks to evaluate all employees on the same set of criteria.
 Even worse, the evaluation criteria are often subjective and broad, including such items as “motivation” and “self-starter.”
 Rating someone on a one to five scale on these subjective categories is arbitrary and unfair.
 The variety of jobs and therefore performance expectations in a company make rating performance on the same set of questions appear nonsensical to employees.

 2. Too Long of a Lag